Special Edition TROPIC LIGHTNING NEWS August 3, 1968

 World War II Victory Medal

-Army Occupation Medal (Germany)
+Occupation Medal (Germany)

 National Defense Service Medal with Oak Leaf Cluster